aymenhafeez/aymenhafeez.github.io/_posts/2019-09-03-factorial-non-integer.md

 title: Factorial of non-integer values
 ---

+Demonstrating the concept of taking the factorial of non-integer values by deriving a beautiful result.

+---

 <p><img src="https://raw.githubusercontent.com/aymenhafeez/aymenhafeez.github.io/master/images/lotr-meme.png" alt="Meme" /></p>

 Seeing this meme was the first time I came across this result.
 Proving it is a little tricky but it involves working with the gamma function, which is always fun.
 There are a couple of bits which may seem difficult to understand, but I have tried to explain them as best as I can and have provided some links at the end which may be useful.